ECO786786/restaurant_orders/README.md

 _Table of how often customers place orders each month_

-To analyze how often customers place orders each month, an SQL query was executed to count the number of orders per month by extracting the month from the order date and grouping the data accordingly.
+To analyse how often customers place orders each month, an SQL query was executed to count the number of orders per month by extracting the month from the order date and grouping the data accordingly.
 The results highlight the frequency of orders placed in January, February, and March.

 #### High Order Frequency in March: